I understand the true value of doing business with people over a long period of time and the importance of developing strong partnerships.

 Since 1986 I have worked as a brand adviser and writer—both in my own business and as a senior consultant for DDB Pinnacle, part of the global Omnicom Group.
 I have done work in a number of sectors—both locally and internationally—including financial services, professional services, exporting, education, energy/utility management, publishing, aviation, sports, tourism, news & entertainment, logistics management, agribusiness, biotechnology, venture capital, international business and information technology.

 I have written and planned for major national and international brands.
-In addition, I love working with a wide variety of small to medium-sized public and private organization helping them define their brand strategy and communication direction.
+In addition, I love working with a wide variety of small to medium-sized public and private organisation helping them define their brand strategy and communication direction.

 I have been a writer and editor for a number of local and international magazines.
 I co-authored a book with business ‘guru’ Dr Ian Brooks called Reality Is Crazy; I ‘ghost’ wrote a book on corporate governance called The Questions That Matter, and authored a one-off book titled The Infinite Possibilities of Being Sir Richard Branson which was presented to the entrepreneur during his 2011 New Zealand visit.